Mandurah line: Infill stations

-Provision was made for infill stations at South Perth, Berrigan Drive, Russell Road / Gibbs Road, Rowley Road, Anketell Road, Challenger Avenue, Stakehill Road, Paganoni Road, Lakelands, and Gordon Road.
-The 2002 master plan justified not building South Perth station along with the rest of the Mandurah line as the station would receive low patronage due to the existing bus and ferry services being attractive and there being little opportunity to provide car parking.
-Later that year though, the government committed to constructing the station by 2010 to receive the support of the Greens in passing the Railway (Jandakot to Perth) Bill.
+Provisions were made for infill stations at South Perth, Berrigan Drive, Russell Road / Gibbs Road, Rowley Road, Anketell Road, Challenger Avenue, Stakehill Road, Paganoni Road, Lakelands, and Gordon Road.
+The 2002 master plan justified not building South Perth station with the rest of the Mandurah line as the station would receive low patronage because the existing bus and ferry services were attractive, and there was little opportunity to provide car parking.
+Later that year, to receive the support of the Greens in passing the Railway (Jandakot to Perth) Bill, the government committed to constructing the station by 2010.
 During the Mandurah line's construction, the southbound freeway carriageway was relocated in the vicinity of Richardson Street to create room for South Perth station.
-Following the 2008 state election, the opening of South Perth station was deferred until 2013, and in 2009, the station was deferred indefinitely after being left out of the state budget.
-Since then, the City of South Perth has advocated for the station to be built.
-In 2017, the mayor of South Perth claimed that the station would receive 4,500 to 5,500 boardings per day by 2026.
+In 2008, the PTA deferred the opening of South Perth station to 2013, and in 2009, the station was indefinitely deferred after being left out of the state budget.
+Since then, the City of South Perth has advocated for the station to be built, with the mayor of South Perth saying in 2017 that the station would receive 4,500 to 5,500 boardings per day by 2026.

-In August 2012, the government announced that Aubin Grove station would be built at Russell Road / Gibbs Road, with a budget of $80 million.
-This followed a commitment two months earlier by Opposition Leader Mark McGowan to built the station if Labor were to win the upcoming state election.
-An early contractor involvement model was used for Aubin Grove station.
-Georgiou Group was selected as the construction contractor in February 2015 for $57 million; the contract was signed in late 2015.
-The remaining $23 million in the budget was for railcar acquisition.
+In August 2012, the government announced Aubin Grove station would be built at Russell Road / Gibbs Road, with a budget of $80 million.
+This followed a commitment two months earlier by Opposition Leader Mark McGowan to build the station if Labor were to win the upcoming state election.
+The station was planned to relieve pressure on Cockburn Central station, where car parks became fully occupied the earliest each day of any Mandurah line station.
+Georgiou Group was selected as the construction contractor in February 2015 for $57 million and the contract was signed in late 2015.
+The remaining $23 million in the budget was used to acquire two new three-car trains.
 Construction began in March 2016 and the station opened on 23 April 2017.